jermafenser/doom64-dc/README.md

 - Anyway, speaking of the lights and normal mapping mentioned a few lines above...

-The entire world and all of the weapons have real-time normal mapping (yes, DOT3 bump mapping, that normal mapping) that interacts with my dynamic lighting system (up to 16 simultaneous point sources, geometry tessellation for improved quality) (bUt WaIt, DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)
+The entire world and all of the weapons have real-time normal mapping (DOT3 bump mapping, with tangent-space light direction vectors and three-dimensional normal texture maps, that normal mapping) that interacts with my dynamic lighting system (up to 16 simultaneous point sources, geometry tessellation for improved quality) (bUt WaIt, DoT3 BuMp MaPpInG oN tHe DrEaMcAsT iS iMpoSsIbLe?!?! because...)

 ![fragment shaders](https://github.com/jnmartin84/doom64-dc/blob/main/images/fragment.png?raw=true)